S3ooodi90/ReferenceImplementation/docs_source/source/introduction.rst

 A **data first** strategy based on thoughtful modeling for reuse in the future means more value for your efforts.

+In todays world where data warehouses and data marts are too slow and rigid and data lakes too permissive and messy; S3Model is the Goldilocks solution.
+It is just right.
+S3Model provides the ability to model, semantically, the data you know you need in a manner that will be useful in the future.
+You'll know how and where it came from and be able to machine manage it instead of manaully cleaning and re-purposing something of dubious quality.

 We provide complete training and tooling to make your transition from a legacy application-centric business to modern data-centric, AI driven enterprise.